applift-ng/catura-api/README.md

-This is the API for Catura
+This is the Catura API repository here on Github